ne14-golden-path/library.standards/README.md

-# library
+# library.standards
-A collection of common local assemblies
+A library for static code analysis